How to move from director to partner at a Big 4 firm (EY, Deloitte, KPMG and PwC)

 The more mobile you are prepared to be, the greater the opportunity to make partner at a Big 4 firm.
 What this could mean in practice is you are prepared to relocate your family to a completely different country.

-I was recently speaking to an EY director who had relocated from India to work on his biggest client’s affairs in Africa.
-Now, this may be slightly more drastic than you may be prepared to do.
-However, the more flexible you can be with your mobility the more opportunities available to you to make partner at a Big 4 firm.
+I recently spoke to an EY director who relocated from India to work on his biggest client’s affairs in Africa.
+This may be slightly more drastic than you may be prepared to do.
+However, the more flexible you can be with your mobility, the more opportunities available to you to make partner at a Big 4 firm.

 9) If necessary change firm